atym/awheelTraffic/taskList.md

 ###style

 * revisit color of title bar
+* symbology scale with device size
-* research ios landscape fix
+* research ios landscape status fix
+* retina display 192dpi
 * clean css and comment

 ###other

 * tooltips for toolbox
 * dynamic default map extent based on screen
+* icons that load only for active incidents (initial display) based on three classes
 * aboutHelper
     * research logo mods for better         about identification, maybe re-position logo elements and add unicode tooltip